 Overweight container guide

-Overweight containers and mis-declared weights are becoming a very serious problem - it is estimated that as many as 20% of containers are overweight or mis-declared.
-As containers are stacked higher to keep up with the growth of world trade, overweight and mis-declared weights can:
+Overweight containers are a very serious problem.
+As container vessels become larger and containers are stacked higher to keep up with the growth of world trade, overweight containers can:

 - Lead to vessels being improperly stowed, which can adversely affect vessel stability and possible loss of containers overboard.